 The Coursework component requires candidates to offer a minimum of four practical activities from two of the seven categories.
+Each activity is marked out of 50 marks and the Analysing and Improvising out of 10 marks.
 The practical activities are: